Spaceman1701/Cutter/README.md

 # Features
 ## Simplicity
 Cutter currently supports Pointcuts targeting instance methods using annotations.
-No special syntax is required.
+No special syntax or config files are required.
 ## Performance
 Since cutter creates Pointcuts completely at compile time and does not depend on reflection, it has a minimal performance impact.
 ## Security